 hθ(x) = θ0 + θ1x

 In the above equation, h(x) is the dependent variable, whereas x is the independent variable. θ0 and θ1 are the parameters.
-Clearly, the above equation is a straight line, and hence it defines a linear regression.
+The above equation is a straight line, and hence it defines a linear regression.
 The number of independent variables may be more than one (indeed, in any practical scenario, it IS more than one), and we call that multivariate regression.
 You don't need to memorize these terms, but just so you know, multivariate is a fancy term for more than one independent variable.
-Our goal is to find out the values of the parameters θ0 and θ1, so that the plot we create fits the training data well.
+Our goal is to find out the values of the parameters θ0 and θ1 so that the plot we create fits the training data well.

 Of course, we need not restrict ourselves to straight lines.
-We may consider quadratic functions or cubic functions too, if they serve us better for our problems.
+We may consider quadratic functions or cubic functions too if they serve us better for our problems.
 But the main purpose of our activity is to optimize the parameters so that the function we are using is capable of providing us with near accurate predictions.
 It would not be possible to go through the underlying math of each of these models in the scope of this blog, so I am leaving it here.
-I will come up with another blog (may be quite soon), that will discuss only the math part of the machine learning algorithms.
+I will come up with another blog (maybe quite soon), that will discuss only the math part of the machine learning algorithms.
 (Beware: It will be a very lengthy blog).

 In the next section, we will be taking a look at some python code to train with our dataset.
 Later on, we will use this to make predictions and validate those predictions with the Nifty data that we have from the Yahoo finance website.

 Next, we will take a look at the UCI data and create a classification script to predict if “stabf” field is statble or unstable.